AbhinRustagi/foboh-challenge/README.md

 ## Expansion Considerations

 The frontend communicates directly with the backend.
 In a larger application, I'd introduce a BFF (Backend for Frontend) layer between them for Nextjs.
 A BFF handles response transformation, aggregation across services, and keeps the frontend decoupled from backend domain models.

+## Use of AI

+Claude was used as a development aid during this project for scaffolding boilerplate code, writing tests, and accelerating implementation tasks.
+All architecture decisions, code review, and final implementation were my own.